 Visit Cat Cat Village

-Nestled in a beautiful valley about three kilometers from Sapa Town, Cat Cat - the old village of ethnic groups - attracts tourists from all over the world to visit for its distinctive customs and practices which have been lost in almost ethnic villages.
-Moreover, you can do trekking on the way getting to Cat Cat Village or sightsee the gorgeous views of natural landscapes, try delicious local food or buying unique souvenirs of the locals.
+Nestled in a beautiful valley about three kilometers from Sapa Town, Cat Cat - the old village of ethnic groups - attracts tourists from all over the world to visit for its distinctive customs and practices which have been lost in almost all ethnic villages.
+Moreover, you can do trekking on the way to get to Cat Cat Village or sightsee the gorgeous views of natural landscapes, try delicious local food, or buy unique souvenirs from the locals.